`

 Frequently Asked Questions and Common Concerns Following an Arrest in Snohomish County

-Defense lawyers frequently receive questions from clients who aren’t familiar with the legal process and are unsure of what they can expect as their case moves through the legal system.
+A criminal defense attorney frequently receives questions from clients who aren’t familiar with the legal process and are unsure of what they can expect as their case moves through the legal system.

-Uncertainty can actually result in more stress and worry, so at The Law Offices of Kevin Trombold, LLC, our team can make it a point to answer our clients’ questions and address their concerns.
+Uncertainty can actually result in more stress and worry, so at The Law Offices of Kevin Trombold, LLC, a criminal defense lawyer can make it a point to answer a clients’ questions and address their concerns.
 Here are a few of the most common questions that we discuss with our clients.

 What Are the Different Classifications for Crimes in Washington?